Imjin War: Naval campaigns of 1592

-At the Battle of Dangpo, fought by Miruk Island, 21 Japanese ships commanded by Kurushima Michiyuki were in the process of sacking a Korean seaside village, when the Korean fleet appeared to offer a challenge.
-Yi Sun-sin once again followed his usual tactic of coming forward to challenge, then making a feigned retreat with the Japanese in hot pursuit, before ambushing them on the open sea.
-A Korean girl who had been taken prisoner and forced to become Kurushima's mistress, in an interview after the battle, said: "On the day of the battle, arrows and bullets rained on the pavilion vessel where he [Kurushima] sat.
-First he was hit on the brow but was unshaken, but when an arrow pierced his chest, he fell down with a loud cry", while the turtle ship "dashed close to this pavilion vessel and broke it by shooting cannonballs from the dragon's mouth and by pouring down arrows and cannonballs from other cannon".
+At the Battle of Dangpo, 21 Japanese ships commanded by Kurushima Michiyuki were in the process of sacking a Korean seaside village, when the Korean fleet appeared to offer a challenge.
+Yi Sun-sin once again feigned retreat to elicit Japanese pursuit, and then ambushed the Japanese on the open sea and killed Kurushima.

-After his victory, Yi Sun-sin spent the next days searching for more Japanese ships, which he found at Danghangpo.
+Yi Sun-sin spent the next days searching for Japanese ships, which he found at Danghangpo.
 Yi formed his ships in a circle while a turtle ship rammed the Japanese flagship, resulting in a melee battle.
-Yi wanted to annihilate the Japanese, and fearing that the Japanese might land their ships in order to escape, ordered a feigned retreat to bring the battle out to the open sea, which lowered the odds of the Japanese surviving.
-Yi noted in his report to King Seonjo that the Japanese had given no mercy to Korean civilians, raping, torturing, and murdering without regard to age and sex, and he would likewise give them no mercy.
-The feigned retreat worked, with the Japanese following the Koreans to the open sea, and Yi wrote: Then our ships suddenly enveloped the enemy craft from the four directions, attacking them from both flanks at full speed.
-The turtle with the Flying Squadron Chief on board rammed the enemy's pavilion vessel once again, while wrecking it with cannon fire, and our other ships hit its brocade curtains and sails with fire arrows.
-Furious flames burst out and the enemy commander fell dead from an arrow hit".
-All but one of the Japanese ships were taken or sunk, and Yi Sun-sin sent King Seonjo the salted heads of 43 samurai officers.
-The next day, the one Japanese ship that had escaped was confronted by a Korean ship sent to capture it, leading to a savage fight when the Koreans boarded the Japanese ship.
-The captain of the Japanese ship "stood alone holding a long sword in his hand and fought to the last without fear", taking 10 arrows to kill him.
+Yi wanted to annihilate the Japanese, and fearing that the Japanese might land their ships in order to escape, feigned retreat to bring the battle out to the open sea.
+The feigned retreat worked, and the Japanese followed the Koreans to the open sea.
+Yi then surrounded the Japanese ships from both flanks, resulting in all but one of the Japanese ships being taken or sunk.
+Yi Sun-sin sent King Seonjo the salted heads of 43 samurai officers.
+The next day, the one Japanese ship that had escaped was confronted by a Korean ship sent to capture it, leading to a fight when the Koreans boarded the Japanese ship.
 All 88 sailors of the Japanese ship were killed, and Yi had their ears cut off to be "salted and packed in a box for shipment to the court".